JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 ---

 **Note**
-This blog is in progress, and being written
+This blog is in progress and being updated.

 ## Introduction

-I often find myself in conversations with friends: *“If the crash is inevitable, when will it happen, and how should I be investing now?”*
+I often find myself in conversations with friends where I hear questions like this: *“If the crash is inevitable, when will it happen, and how should I be investing now?”*

 I'm finding many people are increasingly worried about the future economy, especially those in the tech field where layoffs are getting more and more frequent, and the stock market is extremely volatile.